 This behemoth of a bar deserves a mention for its sheer size, array of beers and the fact that it brews its own Irish stout.
 Catch it when it's quiet and you'll be able to sup your way through the biggest range of Irish beers in London (plus many from elsewhere).
 At other times it risks being uncomfortably busy with snail-pace service.
 And if you're coming here on St Patrick's Day... well, good luck to you.

 The Porterhouse, 21-22 Maiden Lane, WC2E 7NA

 11. The Toucan, Soho

-Rocking a design that screams Guinness galore (including bar stools shaped like massive pints of the stuff), this itsy pub just off Soho Square can often be rammed to the point of unpleasant.
-Find it when it's not, though, and it's a treat to behold — with toucans painted on the walls and everything.
+Not going with the Guinness theme by halves (they even have bar stools shaped like massive pints), this itsy pub just off Soho Square can often be rammed to the point of unpleasant.
+Find it when it's not, though, and it's a treat to behold — a taste of 1970s Soho in the best possible way.
 Decent Guinness goes without saying, and there are a fair few Irish whiskies to choose from.
-We'll let you discover the shortcut to the downstairs bar.
+We'll let you discover the shortcut to the downstairs bar in your own time.